 Getting the code/card

-Once you receive the card (example below) or you get the verification code (typically a six digit number) you enter it at the website mentioned or return to the Google My Business page and log in with the same Google Business account.
+Once you receive the card (example below) or you get the verification code (typically a six digit number) you enter it at the website mentioned or return to the Google Business Profile page and log in with the same Google Business account.

-3. The GMB Dashboard
+3. The GBP Dashboard

-Once you have claimed your business and gotten verified, you then have access to the Google Business Dashboard.
+Once you have claimed your business and gotten verified, you then have access to the Google Business Profile Dashboard.
 It is from here that you control the information about your business.

 Note: Depending on your browser, the left menu may be hidden.
 You have to click on the hamburger icon to make it appear and have access to the different tabs.

-The content in the Dashboard Home page that we see here is very good at guiding you in the steps you need to take for Google to “like” your GMB listing, which can directly affect ranking in Google Search results.
+The content in the Dashboard Home page that we see here is very good at guiding you in the steps you need to take for Google to “like” your GBP listing, which can directly affect ranking in Google Search results.
 Look over the content of the Home page, then explore all the tabs to see what’s there.

 You should start with the Info tab first since it contains all the basic information about your business.